Piouscode/responsivedesignmainclasswork/README.md

 ### Introduction

-In this project, I exploring some basic techniques for creating responsive web design using HTML and CSS.
+In this project, I explore some basic techniques for creating responsive web design using HTML and CSS.
 Responsive web design allows a website to adapt to the dimensions of the device it is being viewed on, whether it be a smartphone, tablet, or computer.
 By using breakpoints and media queries, I can create a seamless user experience across all devices.

     1. Change the color: